 Full-time faculty is not typically authorized to substitute teach during regularly scheduled work hours.
-If substitute instruction is needed during the faculty's regularly scheduled work hours, the faculty's class, campus and/or office hours are rearranged with the appropriate Academic Dean.
+If substitute instruction is needed during the faculty's regularly scheduled work hours, the faculty's class, campus and/or office hours are rearranged with the approval of the appropriate Academic Dean.